JoshaMunnik/csscomic/README.md

 The database uses uuid for the primary keys.

 To improve the stability the database defines foreign key relationships between the tables.

+## Front end scripts

+Edit the TypeScript files in the `/csscomic/scripts/` folder.
+To compile the scripts use `npm run build` or `npm run watch` from within the `/csscomic/` folder.
+This will create the bundle files using `rollup` and place them in the `/public_html/js/` folder.

 ## Localization